Craving some apple recipes this fall? Make some easy and quick Gluten Free Apple Cider Pancakes for breakfast, they’re nut-free and vegan too!

 And I couldn’t decide which napkin looked best with these pancakes and props: blue or red?

-- 1/2 cup whole sorghum flour ultrafine (OR ultrafine brown rice flour)
+- 1 cup whole sorghum flour ultrafine (OR ultrafine brown rice flour)

 - 2 teaspoons baking powder

-- 1/4 teaspoon salt
+- 1/2 teaspoon salt

-- 3/4 cup apple cider, unsweetened
+- 1-1/4 cup natural apple cider unsweetened

 - 1 Tablespoon light olive oil

 - Add the liquid to the dry ingredients and mix together thoroughly.
 If you want thinner pancakes, you can add a bit more apple cider (1 tablespoon at a time) to adjust the batter thickness.